MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/06-conclusion.md

 ### High-performance computing clusters

 If you're performing computationally-intensive analyses, you'll likely want to use a high-performance computing cluster.
-At the University of Michigan, many of us work on [Great Lakes](https://arc-ts.umich.edu/greatlakes/user-guide/) for much of our research.
-It can be a bit overwhelming at first, so try to find someone to help you learn the ropes.
-Sometimes there are also [workshops](https://arc-ts.umich.edu/events/) where you can learn more.

-### Git/GitHub

-If you start using Git/GitHub more frequently, it's useful to learn how to [create branches](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) to work on new parts of your analysis.
-When you're confident that it works, you can then merge the contents of the branch back into your "master" branch.
+Cornell has the [BioHPC](https://biohpc.cornell.edu/Default.aspx) where you can run bioinformatic analyses.

 {% include links.md %}